cmkimber/grocery-sub/README.md

 For the dashboard:

-Dash
+Dash,
 gensim.KeyedVectors

 For preparing the data and modelling:

-nltk
+nltk,
-gensim: both Phrases and Word2Vec
+gensim: both Phrases and Word2Vec,
-Selenium
+Selenium,
-Beautiful Soup
+Beautiful Soup,
 fuzzywuzzy

 ## Running the dashboard